Step-by-Step Tutorial

 Check: python3 --version

-• Git (Optional but recommended) - For team collaboration
+• Git (Optional but recommended) - For team collaboration and history tracking

 Check: git --version